 Born in Leningrad.
 He began his music studies as a violinist at the School of the Leningrad State Conservatory.
 He and his family emigrated to the USA in 1989 where he studied for a bachelor’s degree under Josef Gingold at the Indiana University School of Music.
 He later returned to St Petersburg where he studied at the opera and symphony conducting department of the St.Petersburg State Rimsky-Korsakov Conservatory (class of Professor Ilya Musin and Mariss Jansons).
 In the summer of 2000 and 2001 he trained at the Aspen Music Festival’s American Academy of Conducting under David Zinman and Jorma Panula.

-Was awarded second prize at the A. Pedrotti International Conducting Competition (Italy, 2001) and third prize at the Mitropoulos Conducting Competition (2002).
+Mikhail is Prize-winner of the International Antonio Pedrotti Conducting Competition (Italy, 2001) and of the Dimitri Mitropoulos Conducting Competition (Greece, 2002).